 With a little bit of study, a good data analyst, and some help with asking the right questions, you can measure anything--not with precision, but enough to make better decisions.

-In a later article, we will show you how selecting only five random examples from a population of any size can the uncertainty of a decision.
+In a later article, we will show you how selecting only five random examples from a population size can increase the uncertainty of a decision.

 If you need to brush up on measurement and statistics, try I Hate Statistics online learning.
 If you want to explore how ridiculous and funny statistics can be, check out Tyler Vigen’s Spurious Correlations.
 Who knew per capita consumption of mozzarella cheese correlates with the number of civil engineering doctorates?